-- 1. Non-Sponsored Students must pay the BPPE Student Tuition Recovery Fund (STRF) fee and may be eligible for protection and tuition reimbursement from the STRF under certain circumstances. - 2.
+- 1. Non-Sponsored Students must pay the BPPE Student Tuition Recovery Fund (STRF) fee and may be eligible for protection and tuition reimbursement from the STRF under certain circumstances.
+Sponsored students do not have to pay the STRF fee and are not eligible for STRF benefits. - 2.
 Some Sponsored Students may be required by their Sponsoring Agency to Co-Enroll in another program to qualify for the funding they receive.
-For example, students sponsored by Workforce Development Agencies Must Co-Enroll as a client of that agency to receive funding. - 3.
-Students sponsored by Adult Schools or ROP program must Co-Enroll as a student in that program.
+For example, students sponsored by Workforce Development Agencies Must Co-Enroll as a client of that agency to receive funding.

+3. Students sponsored by Adult Schools or ROP program must Co-Enroll as a student in that program.
 Co-Enrollment is an issue between Sponsored Students and their Sponsoring Agencies.
-AFPD is never a party to such agreements and commits to treating all students in the same manner regardless of whether they are sponsored or not.
+FLP is never a party to such agreements and commits to treating all students in the same manner regardless of whether they are sponsored or not.